explodgf/cookfromit/README.md

 ## Make a contribution

-   I count on an honest opinion written in a nice mile: jakubwirfel@gmail.com.
+   I count on an honest opinion written in a nice email: jakubwirfel@gmail.com.
 I am asking for some tips to make the site worked better.
 ## Author
 > Jakub Wirfel